Willie Wilson (businessman)

-Willie Wilson (born June 16, 1948) is an American businessman and perennial political candidate from Chicago, Illinois.
-He unsuccessfully ran in the 2015, 2019, and 2023 Chicago mayoral elections, the 2016 United States presidential election, and for the United States Senate in 2020.
+Willie Wilson (born June 16, 1948) is an American businessman and perennial political candidate from Chicago who is currently running for mayor in the 2027 election.
+He unsuccessfully ran for the same office in the 2015, 2019, and 2023.
+He also ran for President of the United States in the 2016 United States presidential election, and for the United States Senate in 2020.

 Wilson has owned and operated several different McDonald's restaurant franchises and owns Omar Medical Supplies, which imports and distributes latex gloves and other medical and safety supplies and equipment.
 He also produces the nationally syndicated gospel music television program Singsation, which won a Chicago/Midwest Emmy Award in 2012.

 Early life and education

 Wilson was born the son of a sharecropper in Louisiana.

 Wilson completed a seventh grade education before dropping out of primary school.

 Wilson later received an honorary Doctor of Divinity degree from Mt.
 Carmel Theological Seminary and an honorary Doctor of Humane Letters from Chicago Baptist Institute International.

 Wilson left home at age thirteen, and began his working life earning twenty cents per hour working in cotton and sugar cane fields.

 Wilson lived for periods of time in Miami and New York City, before settling in Chicago in 1965.

 Wilson worked various jobs once he moved to Chicago, before being hired to mop floors and flip burgers at a McDonald's.
 He worked his way up, being eventually promoted to manager, and later receiving a loan to become a McDonald's franchisee, thus starting his business career.